-Before you trust any law firm with your claim for severe injuries from a drunk driving accident or other car accidents, choose Phillips Law Group.
+Before you trust any law firm with your claim for severe injuries from a drunk driving accident or other car accidents, choose a licensed personal injury lawyer based in Phoenix from Phillips Law Group.
 Operating in Phoenix, AZ, Salt Lake City, UT, and San Diego, CA, we have extensive experience in drunk driving cases and other claims involving car wrecks.
 Our auto accident attorneys passionately work to secure all clients a just settlement for injuries sustained in an auto accident.

 Call or text 1-800-706-3000 for a free consultation or complete a Free Case Evaluation form.